slab/quill/docs/api/editor.md

 - update

-#### getAt
+### getAt

-Retrieves copy of text contents from the editor starting from given index.
+Retrieves string contents of the editor.

 **Methods**